Proxmox VE

 pvecm status

-# Join existing cluster
+# Join an existing cluster

-pvecm join [MASTER_NODE_IP]
+pvecm add [MASTER_NODE_IP]

-# Create new cluster
+# Create a new cluster

 pvecm create [CLUSTER_NAME]